phyzical/docker.versions/README.md

 If no releases are found it will fall back to trying to pull the tags;

-You can also manually add a label of `docker.versions.changelog_url`, this will be used to populate a separate list of changelog information, assumes there are chucks of changelogs separated by either tag names or dates prepended by md titles i.e `# 2012-12-12` or `# v1.2.3`

 below are a few examples of what can happen

 * All Labels